ton-community/tutorials/docs/03-client/mainnet-npmton.md

 }
 ```

 Next, we're going to create another React hook that will rely on `useAsyncInitialize` and will initialize an RPC client in our app.
 An RPC service provider similar to [Infura](https://infura.io) on Ethereum will allow us to query data from the chain.
-These providers run TON blockchain nodes and allow us to communicate with them over HTTP.
+These providers run TON Blockchain nodes and allow us to communicate with them over HTTP.
 [TON Access](https://orbs.com/ton-access) is an awesome service that will provide us with unthrottled API access for free.
 It's also decentralized, which is the preferred way to access the network.

 Create the file `src/hooks/useTonClient.ts` with the following content: